 Under 2 years of age it is not required to purchase a flight ticket.
 So if flying with a new born baby, it’s free (for the baby only ofcourse)!

-The best thing to do when travelling with a baby or toddler is pre-plan your journey, allow extra time and sometimes even pack extra items, snacks especially.
+The best thing to do when travelling with a baby or toddler is pre-plan your journey, allow extra time and sometimes even pack extra items and snacks especially.

 Moving onto my infant.
 She was 8 months at the time.
 I couldn’t do these steps with her, ofcourse she doesn’t understand a word I say ha!.
 So you can skip this step if you have any children under the age of 1.